poonchuanan/tp/docs/UserGuide.md

 ### 3.1 Creating a shortcut for a set of entries

-This command creates a shortcut for a set of commonly used exercise and/or food entries, reducing the amount of time needed for you to add multiple common entries.
+This command helps you create a shortcut for a set of commonly used exercise and/or food entries, reducing the amount of time needed for you to add multiple common entries.

 Format: `createSet **SHORTCUT_NAME** ...`